 This advice should be applied to every quote on this list.
 Not all of them will be useful to all your employees, but they should be able to sift through, find what works for them, and add their own unique twists to get by.

 How you use these motivational quotes for employees is entirely up to you.
 You could use these quotes to motivate workers.
 You could have a “motivational quote of the day,” where you reveal them one at a time, or give your employees access to a bank of existing motivational information.
 The real key to success is finding some combination of motivational strategies that encourage your employees to be more productive—then measuring and analyzing that increase in productivity.
 For more inspiration, see our massive list of productivity quotes.
 Or for even more ideas, see our list of ways to motivate employees.
-And don’t miss our posts on team building activities for work and employee recognition ideas, as well as our big posts on employee engagement quotes and inspirational quotes to get you through hard times!
+And don’t miss our posts on team building activities for work and employee recognition ideas, as well as our big posts on employee engagement quotes, customer service quotes, and inspirational quotes to get you through hard times!

 If you’re interested in learning more about your employees’ work habits, or dissecting their primary motivations, consider taking EmailAnalytics for a whirl.
 EmailAnalytics helps you track key email metrics in Gmail, including the number of emails your team members send and receive, the amount of time they spend on various email functions, and what their busiest days and times are.
 Sign up for a free trial today!